 Additionally, limited access to additional funding sources like debt can also restrict a company’s ability to pursue growth initiatives.
 It restricts their ability to:

-• Navigate market volatility
+- Navigate market volatility

-• Invest in growth opportunities
+- Invest in growth opportunities

-• Experiment and iterate on offerings
+- Experiment and iterate on offerings

 That’s why asset-light companies need to find different ways to sufficiently fund their cash runway and thus operations.
 One way is to add alternative debt funding to their capital stack.

-Cash runway and alternative debt funding funding
+Cash runway and alternative debt financing

 How asset-light companies benefit from alternative debt

-The nature of asset-light companies makes them ideally suited for alternative debt funding solutions.
+The nature of asset-light companies makes them ideally suited for alternative debt financing solutions.
 Alternative debt providers have a different perspective on risk analysis than traditional players.
 They take a data-driven approach, focusing on metrics like recurring revenue and customer base.

 This allows even young asset-light companies to access debt funding and empowers them to showcase their creditworthiness based on growth potential, not just physical assets.
 This mitigates perceived risks and allows access to tailored funding solutions that provide capital while preserving equity and control.